 The management level resides on an Ethernet network which connects the engines.
 Within the supervisory level, engines route to the field controller network which can be IP-based as well as serial-based networks, while I/O devices often connect to field controllers using a standard electrical interface (e.g., voltage, current, pulse, or contact).
 However, some I/O devices are communicating using a protocol interface.

 Management Level.
-The Management level includes the system user interface and the server (or multiple servers) that hosts the application and database.
+SCT.
 These are core components and will be discussed further in the deployment architecture section.